Updated: Jul 11

 This week’s reflection verses:

-“Likewise the Spirit helps us in our weakness.
+“Likewise, the Spirit helps us in our weakness.
 For we do not know what to pray for as we ought, but the Spirit himself intercedes for us with groanings too deep for words.
-And he who searches hearts knows what is the mind of the Spirit, because the Spirit intercedes for the saints according to the will of God.”
+And he who searches hearts knows what the mind of the Spirit is, because the Spirit intercedes for the saints according to the will of God.”

 Romans 8:26-27 ESV